-1. Prior entry is not required, but encouraged

-2. Contestants must bring stanchion and animal for milking.

-3. Placings based off who can fill their provided container with milk first.
-Provided container is not to be used to milk into.
+- 1. Prior entry is not required but encouraged. - 2.
+Exhibitor will sign up for milking heat prior to the beginning of the contest. - 3.
+Contestants must bring stanchions and animals for milking. - 4.
+Placings based off who can fill their provided container with milk first.
+The provided container is not to be used to milk into.

-Premier Exhibitor Testing
+Premier Exhibitor Test

-2. Designed to evaluate knowledge of the dairy goat project in areas such as health, feeding, breeding, selection, handling, and industry related issues.
+- 1. Prior entry is not required but encouraged. - 2.
+Designed to evaluate knowledge of the dairy goat project in areas such as health, feeding, breeding, selection, handling, and industry related issues. - 3.
+Many of the questions will cover topics discussed in the workshops throughout the year.